 - Online courses (marketing, writing, business – the possibilities here are endless)

-Tangential skills that might be worth exploring:
+Tangential skills that can be worth exploring as a side hustle:

-- Online marketing (this is a wide area ranging from learning how to use Shopify to becoming an expert on how funnels work to helping local lawyers get more clients by running Facebook Ads for them)
+- Online marketing (this is a wide area ranging from learning how to use Shopify to becoming an expert on how funnels work to helping local lawyers get more clients by running Facebook Ads for them).

 For me, the best move I made in my career was releasing the Author Ads Course in March 2019.
-It not only generated immediate cash (these income streams have the benefit of almost always paying immediately, rather than two months down the line like Amazon) but also freed me from the tyranny of must.
+It not only generated immediate cash (non-royalty income streams have the benefit of almost always paying immediately, rather than two months down the line like Amazon) but also freed me from the tyranny of must.

 My career hit an inflection point thanks to that course and the various non-fiction products/consulting that I followed it up with.
 That money, in turn, I reinvested back into my fiction business.